Welcome Center

 - Discover a welcoming front entrance with ADA paths, new pedestrian entrances, and clear wayfinding signage surrounded by three distinct garden areas, water features and seating for visitors.

-- The new Welcome Center building is bright, accessible, warm and welcomes all generations, faiths and cultures.
+- The Welcome Center building is bright, accessible, warm and welcomes all generations, faiths and cultures.

 The building is a state-of-the-art space to support families:

-- An accessible and expanded Family Services area will allow Lakewood advisors to meet with individuals and families in person and provide a comforting presence and listening ear.
+- An accessible and expanded Family Services area allows Lakewood advisors to meet with individuals and families in person and provide a comforting presence and listening ear.

 - Peaceful, dedicated private rooms are ideal for creating plans and discussing possibilities about how to remember loved ones.